andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 "plugins": ["prettier"],
 ```

-Next open the `.prettierrc.json` file and copy and paste these settings.
+Next, open the `.prettierrc.json` file and copy and paste these settings.
 You can learn about these settings in the [Prettier Options](https://prettier.io/docs/en/options.html) documentation.
 This is just my setup you can create your own to suit your preferences.

 ```json
 {